 - Written Test Presentation

-Once volunteers have successfully completed their training and assessment interview, they will be ready to help their first mum and baby.
+Once volunteers have successfully completed their training and DBS check, they will be ready to help their first mum and baby.

 Maternity Mates™ is the registered trademark of WHFS (Women's Health & Family Services)